Need an EPC in Slough?

 Are All Listed Buildings Exempt From An EPC?

-All listed properties are exempt from needing an EPC.
+All listed properties are exempt from requiring an EPC.
 A listed building is one as being described in the database of Historic England as a listed building.
 The list can be located on the historic england website.

 Can You Evict A Tenant Without An EPC?

-Aside from the EPC the tenant will have had to be also provided with a gas safety certificate and a copy of the government guide “How to rent”.
+In addition to the EPC the tenant will have had to be also provided with a gas safety certificate and a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

-Can A Property Be Marketed Without Having An EPC?
+Can A Property Be Marketed Without An EPC?

 Is It A Legal Requirement For An EPC When Renting?